michaelaflores/inverse-sly-bot/README.md

 If you don't want to install anything and just run the server, just type yarn start as the dist is included.

 To test the functionality in a server, you'll need to use https://discordapp.com/oauth2/authorize?client_id= 820793455894069278&scope=bot to add the bot to your server.
 You'll then be able to add this to any server you have sufficient permission on.
+You also need to use a unique client ID for the bot, which you'll need to generate on the Discord developer portal.
+Or ask me for one, as committing it to this repo will cause Discord's scanners to disable the ID.